Andyccs/sqat/README.md

   rm .dockerignore
 docker run --name sqatwebsite --link stylechecker:stylechecker -p 4000:4000 my-sqat-website &
 ```

+## Run it locally

+We used to run this project locally until we switch our workflow to docker, but we don't stop you to run this project locally.
+The dockerfiles in [sqat-docker-library](https://github.com/Andyccs/sqat-docker-library) serve as a step-by-step guide to install all dependencies locally in your Linux machines.

+## View the application running

 Next, check your docker machine ip address by using: